 Pedal the Cause

 Padres Pedal the Cause is an annual cycling fundraising event with the mission of creating a world without cancer.
-The 2018 event is scheduled for November 17, where participants of all ages and abilities can ride, run, walk, spin on a stationary bike, or volunteer at an all-day celebration.
-All bike routes ride across the iconic Coronado Bridge, and start and end on the field at Petco Park.
+The 2019 event is scheduled for November 16, where participants of all ages and abilities can ride, run, walk, spin on a stationary bike, or volunteer at an all-day celebration.
+All bike routes ride across the iconic Coronado Bridge and end on the field at Petco Park.

 Starting in 2016 the organizations officially partnered to rename the event Padres Pedal the Cause, and moved the celebration to Petco Park.
-Together, we have donated more than $7.1 million to fund 42 collaborative cancer research projects in San Diego.
+Together, we have donated more than $10 million to fund 48 discovery grants and 5 clinical trials for all types of cancer research projects in San Diego.

 There are many ways to participate:

-- Join a high-energy 50-minute spin class on the stationary bikes, set up on the field at Petco.
+- Join a high-energy 50-minute spin class on a stationary bike

 - Run or walk the new 5K along the Embarcadero, finishing on the field.